RayMarquina/dbt_project/docs/guide/configuring-models.md

 There are multiple ways to supply model configuration values:

-- as model defaults that apply to an entire project
 - as settings for an entire group of modules, applied at the directory level
 - as settings for an individual model, specified within a given model.